Better Understanding Needed to Enhance Services to Veterans Readjusting to Civilian Life

 Comments: VA has begun taking steps to better understand the difficulties faced by readjusting veterans but has not yet completed them.
 Since November 2014, VA reported that it has been working with DOD to develop the joint process for conducting Care Coordination Process Reviews (formerly known as Qualitative Case Reviews), which will focus on reviewing care coordination processes and effectiveness.
-VA's Interagency Care Coordination Committee (IC3) Policy and Oversight Work Group is revising the policies and procedures for these reviews, and VA projects that the reviews will commence on a regular basis starting in October-December 2015.
-IC3 has also begun a national roll out of the Lead Coordinator initiative, which, according to VA, will improve the level of complex care coordination within and between DOD and VA.
-Training for the Lead Coordinator role is scheduled to be completed in November 2015 and the role will be implemented enterprise-wide within both Departments by January 2016.
+VA's Interagency Care Coordination Committee (IC3) Policy and Oversight Work Group is revising the policies and procedures for these reviews and has begun a national roll out of the Lead Coordinator initiative, which, according to VA, will improve the level of complex care coordination within and between DOD and VA.
+After completing a tabletop exercise of case review presentations on October 3, 2016, VA identified areas which needed fine tuning, so it developed open forums for lead coordinators to discuss process and resources.
 In an effort to enhance its briefings under the Transition Assistance Program, now known as the Transition Goals, Plans, Success program, VA used participant satisfaction data and is developing a long-term survey instrument that will assist VA in identifying and tracking recommended process improvements.
-In January 2015, VA produced a report on veteran economic competitiveness that recommended that VA develop targeted strategies for vulnerable populations, such as veterans who separate from the military without a GED or high school diploma and veterans what are separating after their rehabilitation.
+In January 2015, VA produced a report on veteran economic competitiveness that recommended that VA develop targeted strategies for vulnerable populations, such as veterans who separate from the military without a GED or high school diploma and veterans who are separating after their rehabilitation.
 The report also recommended that VA continue to research the educational and economic status of veterans and coordinate with other federal agencies to identify and address gaps in current programs and policies that may result in barriers to economic success among vulnerable segments of the veteran population.
 GAO will consider this recommendation closed when VA has completed the joint Care Coordination Process Reviews, developed the long-term survey instrument for the Transition Goals, Plans, and Success program, and used the results from these reviews and survey to determine how best to enhance its benefits and services to veterans.

 Recommendation: The Secretary of Veterans Affairs should take steps to better understand both the difficulties faced by readjusting veterans and the characteristics of those who may be more likely to face such difficulties, and use the results to determine how best to enhance its benefits and services to these veterans.